20 Straight-Talking Suggestions to Improve Your Jewelry Store Today

 In-store lighting serves different purposes and may function differently.
 You can use it to direct your shoppers where you want their attention focused on, set the scene, atmosphere, and mood, highlights the sparkling diamonds, and overall, adds a wow factor to your store.

-It’s been said that lighting positioned above and below your diamonds make it sparkle at its best while gold jewelry looks appealing in warmer white-colored lights.
+It’s been said that lighting positioned above and below your diamonds makes it sparkle at its best while gold jewelry looks appealing in warmer white-colored lights.
 It’s always best to check where to place the lights and what color temperature to use not only for greater visual impact but more importantly for you to be able to close a deal.

 3. Design a head-turning window display